Gift Giving Guide for People Who are Blind or Low Vision

 Explore these personalized gift ideas:

-Offer assistance and time: Help someone older or new to vision loss run some errands, take them out to dinner, and help go through mail or other household items.
+- Offer assistance and time: Volunteer to help someone older or new to vision loss run errands, take them out to dinner, and assist with going through mail or other household items.

 Tailored gifts provide a unique, memorable experience.
 They reflect the effort you put into honoring the recipient’s individuality and enhancing their life with creativity.
 Personal touches add warmth, making each gift genuinely heartfelt.